About

 The AI-aware practitioner.
 If you’re an engineer, ML researcher, or technical PM working in or adjacent to AI, Turing Wire is built for your daily rhythm.
 You follow lab releases because they change what you can build.
 You scan arXiv selectively but can’t read 30 abstracts a day.
 You care about whether TSMC’s yield issues will affect GPU availability in Q3.
 You want signal, not volume.

-- News — What shipped, who got funded, what policy is coming.
-Organized by impact (Critical → Minor) so you can triage at a glance.
+• News — What shipped, who got funded, what policy is coming.
+Organised by impact (Critical → Minor) so you can triage at a glance.
 Subscribe to the Major+ RSS feed to get only the stuff worth stopping for.

 What it isn’t

-Turing Wire doesn’t break news — it synthesizes what labs, publications, and researchers publish.
-It is not a primary source.
-Every summary links prominently to the original.
-For important topics, read the original.
+Turing Wire is not a primary source.
+Every article links directly to the original publication.
+For important decisions — technical, financial, or otherwise — read the original.

 It is also not financial advice.
 See the disclaimer.